andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 </table>
 ```

-Note that the Largest Contentful Paint was significantly improved.
-The LCP improved by 3.1 seconds compared to the previous full stack app version.
+Note that the LCP improves by 3.1 seconds compared to the previous full stack app version.

 #### Walkthrough